PandasThumb/pandasthumb.github.io/_posts/2022/2022-12-31-what-didnt-happen-in-2022.md

 Some time ago I puzzled over this [perhaps at too great a length](https://pandasthumb.org/archives/2019/12/Is-Algorithmic-Specified-Complexity-Useless-for-Analyzing-Evolution.html) in a post here at Panda's Thumb.
 Was the algorithm supposed to compute the genotype?  the phenotype?
 Why was observation that it was nonrandomly un-complex supposed to favor ID?
 How did the probability distribution of algorithms that was used make biological sense?

 Another year has passed, and none of these questions have been answered.
-So I nominate this non-event as the greatest non-acheivement of Intelligent Design proponents in 2022.
+So I nominate this non-event as the greatest non-achievement of Intelligent Design proponents in 2022.
 I congratulate them.
 But our readers may have other non-achievements to suggest.
 Let's hear from them.

 _To read the comments on this post in context, click on the title of this post._